kaih06-hub/NIH_Stage_Model_Chatbot_RAG/README.md

 # NIH Stage Model RAG Chatbot

 A research chatbot built to support behavioral intervention researchers working within the **NIH Stage Model** framework.
-Two main functionalities include1 1. helping define the current stage of the research project, and 2. providing feedback on the research progress and giving guidance on next steps.
+Two main functionalities include **1. helping define the current stage of the research project**, and **2. providing feedback on the research progress and giving guidance on next steps**.
 The system uses Retrieval-Augmented Generation (RAG) to ground responses in peer-reviewed literature, surfacing relevant case studies, methodologies, and stage-specific guidance based on where a researcher is in their intervention development journey.

 ---